Using the Ikea Pax system as storage in my craft studio is a case of “If You Build It, She Will Come!!

 Ikea Pax System: Dealing with Baseboards

 Before installing our Ikea Pax system, we installed baseboard in the niche where they will go.
-If we sell the house and take the cabinets with us, that niche will at least be consistent with the rest of the room.
+If we sell the house and take the cabinets, the niche will at least be complete.

-By installing baseboard all around, it prevents the cabinets from sitting tight up against the back wall.
-We might have been able to notch the cabinets out on the bottom at the back so they would clear the baseboard, but they are over 5″ high and I didn’t want to cut that much out.
-My husband thought when we installed the screws, as shown above, that the cabinets might rack and twist a bit if we over-tightened them.
+However, the baseboard prevents the cabinets from sitting flush against the back wall.
+We might have been able to notch the cabinets at the back to clear the baseboard.
+But they are over 5″ high and we didn’t want to cut that much out.

-To prevent that from happening, we cut and installed spacers in between each cabinet (mounted beside, not directly in back of where we were screwing) to hold them out from the wall the same distance as the baseboard.
-We made sure to mark the strapping behind the drywall on some green tape.
-Pin each block behind the cabinet so half of it it sticking out to support the next cabinet beside it once in place.
-The photos below show the blocks going in, then a side view showing the consistent gap and then all four cabinets installed.
+Hubs also thought that the cabinets might rack and twist a bit if we over-tighten the screws.
+So, to prevent that from happening, we install spacers in between each cabinet the same thickness as the baseboard.
+This holds them out from the wall a consistent distance.
+We make sure to mark the studs behind the drywall with green tape.
+Then pin each block behind the cabinet so half of it supports the next cabinet beside it.
+The photos below show the blocks going in, a side view showing the gap and then all four cabinets.

 The first cabinet is in!